Everything Apple announced at its 2019 iPhone event

 iPad

-In the build up to yesterday’s event, rumors started to surface that Apple was planning to shoehorn a new iPad into its keynote — and that it did.
+The buildup to yesterday’s event saw rumors that Apple was planning to shoehorn a new iPad into its keynote — and it did.

 The new entry-level seventh-generation iPad, which starts at $329, comes with a bigger screen — for the first time in its history, Apple’s new base-level tablet will ship with a 10.2-inch display, around a half-inch bigger than its predecessor.

-Read more: Apple unveils entry-level 2019 iPad with a 10.2-inch screen
+Read more: Apple unveils entry-level 2019 iPad with a 10.2-inch screen.

 Watch

-As expected, Apple introduced the refreshed Watch Series 5 yesterday, with several outer and inner tweaks encased within similar (40mm) and larger (44mm) versions.
+As expected, Apple introduced the refreshed Watch Series 5 yesterday, with several external and internal tweaks encased within similar (40mm) and larger (44mm) versions.

-The main draw this time around is an always-on display that promise the best part of a full-day on a single charge, while it also has a built-in compass.
-Prices start at $399 and go all the way up to $1,299, depending on the model and material you’re looking for.
+The main draw this time around is an always-on display that promises the best part of a full day on a single charge, and the watch also has a built-in compass.
+Prices start at $399 and go all the way up to $1,299, depending on the model and material.

-In related news, Apple also discontinued the Watch Series 4, while simultaneously dropping the Series 3 price to a figure starting at $199.
+In related news, Apple also discontinued the Watch Series 4 while simultaneously dropping the Series 3 price to start at $199.

 Services / subscriptions